LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

 * Once the connection has been established and Login accepted by the ADS server, the application will send MRN_STORY item request to the ADS and waiting for a Refresh and Update messages back from the server.
 When the MRN Manager receives a complete MRN update, it will raise a message event back to the application layer and then the application can add the message to the internal list and bind it to DataGridView.

 Below is a screenshot when the application receiving MRN Story update.
 It shows the timestamp application received the message with the Story Headline in the DataGridView.
-It also shows a whole message size in bytes and the fragment count which is a number of update messages before it assembly to the same story.
+It also shows a whole message size in bytes and the fragment count which is the number of update messages before it assembly to the same story.

 ![OnMessage1](https://raw.githubusercontent.com/Refinitiv-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/master/images/onmessage1.jpg)